rasool149/gitDemo/README.md

 # gitDemo
-This is readme file for the gitDemo repository
+This is readme file for the gitDemo repository.....